shsma/laravel-docker/readme.md

 - `cp .env.exemple .env`
 - `docker-compose exec app php artisan key:generate`

-Now that all containers are up, we can add `project.local` to our `/etc/hosts` file
+Now that all containers are up, we can add `127.0.0.1 project.local` to our `/etc/hosts` file

 Boom! access `project.local` on your favorite browser